 The concept of ‘partnership’ expresses a radical change compared to the existing practices in residential group homes for children.
 To this day, these homes are perceived as an alternative home for the child, and at best the parents are perceived as clients – so that the main response was treatment intervention.
 The Parents as Partners program perceives the parents as partners in everything related to their children’s lives, as experts in respect of their children, and sometimes also as clients who need our assistance.
 Hence, the methods of working with the parents are very varied.

-The model includes direct intervention with the child and the family, development of family-based solutions at the residential group homes, and joint work with the community.
-The key to change is intensive work with the therapeutic, educational and administrative staff at the residential group homes, including staff training sessions, guidance and in-service courses.
-The desired result should be a change within the organization’s culture, so that the parents’ involvement becomes a part of the daily practice.
+Parents as partners model includes direct intervention with the child and with the family; the development of responses to the needs of the family in the residential group homes; and joint work with the social services in the community.
+The key to change is in intensive work with the therapeutic, educational, and administrative staff at the residential group home – work that includes training and supervision of the staff.
+The result should be a change in the organizational culture of the residential group homes, so that partnership with the parents will become a regular part of daily practice.

 We must remember that the child’s stay in the residential group home is not the solution, but merely a means and part of the overall intervention with the family.
 Therefore, the program sets as its objective the creation of a continuum of intervention with the welfare departments in the community.

 Yeladim’s partners are – the Ministry of Social Affairs, Ashalim, the three pilot Group Homes, Altshuler-Shacham, and the Sebba Foundation

 The Parents as partners program has functioned as a pilot study over the past years in ten residential group homes.
 In each home the program ran for three years.
 From the fourth year onward the approach became a regular feature of these three homes.

 During 2019, the Ministry of Social Affairs decided to adopt Yeladim’s Parents as partners plan, which was performed successfully, and to implement it in all 110 residential group homes operating in Israel.